andrejcbittencourt/webGrabber/README.md

 brew install chromium --no-quarantine
 ```

-Or you can add the executable path to Chrome in the options passed to Grabber:
+Or you can add the executable path to Chrome in the options passed to Puppeteer through Grabber using the [options](src/config/options.js) file:

 ```js
 const grabber = new Grabber({